opencontainers/opencontainers.org/content/about/tob.md

 He maintains the regclient and olareg projects.
 {{< /card >}}

-{{< card img="/img/tob/Aleksa-Sarai.jpeg" name="Aleksa Sarai" termdates="2025-01-29 → 2027-01-29" company="SUSE" github="https://github.com/cyphar" twitter="https://twitter.com/lordcyphar" personal="https://www.cyphar.com/" >}}
+{{< card img="/img/tob/Aleksa-Sarai.jpeg" name="Aleksa Sarai" termdates="2025-01-29 → 2027-01-29" company="Amutable" github="https://github.com/cyphar" twitter="https://twitter.com/lordcyphar" personal="https://www.cyphar.com/" >}}
-Aleksa Sarai is a core developer and maintainer of runc and umoci, contributor and maintainer of Open Container Initiative specifications, and a Linux kernel contributor.
-He works on the containers team at SUSE, maintaining various core parts of the lower levels of the containers stack and related software for both SUSE Linux Enterprise and openSUSE; he is also committed to working in the open, and is a strong proponent of Free Software.
+Aleksa Sarai is a core developer and maintainer of runc and umoci, contributor and maintainer of Open Container Initiative specifications (having been involved since the founding of the OCI in 2015), and a Linux kernel contributor.
+He works as a founding engineer at Amutable, building systems around verifiable integrity; he is committed to working in the open, and is a strong proponent of Free Software.
+He is also a package maintainer for most of the core container stack on openSUSE.
 {{< /card >}}

 {{< card name="Giuseppe Scrivano" termdates="2024-01-29 → 2026-01-29" company="Red Hat" github="https://github.com/giuseppe" >}}